 Differentiation from other Units: The alluvium, colluvium, and pond sediments of the DeForest Formation are generally unlike the deposits of any other formation on the DML.
 The Lake Mills Member of the Dows Formation consists of fine-grained sediment, but it tends to have a higher clay content and occurs in a different geomorphic setting (uplands instead of stream valleys).
-The Noah Creek Formation and the Pilot Knob Member of the Dows Formation are predominantly coarse sand and gravel.
-The Alden and Morgan members of the Dows Formation include poorly sorted diamicton deposits, which the DeForest Formation typically lacks.
+The Noah Creek Formation and the Pilot Knob Member of the Dows Formation include poorly sorted diamicton deposits, which the DeForest Formation typically lacks.
 The Peoria Formation occurs on high terraces and uplands and is better sorted than DeForest formation deposits.